← All notes

 Impact on Indian travelers:

-- Short trips (under 30 days): No change.
+- Short trips (under 30 days): No change to the stamp; only difference is filling the new TDAC online before arrival.
 90% of Indian tourist trips to Thailand are 5–14 days.
-The 30-day window covers comfortably. - Long stays (digital nomads, snowbirds): Need to pre-apply for a TR visa.
-Adds ₹5,000 fee + 1-week paperwork lead time.
-Multi-entry version exists at higher fee. - Backpackers doing SE Asia loops: If Thailand was your hub for 6 weeks before scattering to Cambodia/Vietnam/Laos, you now need either (a) a TR visa, or (b) a different hub (Malaysia and Singapore still offer 30 days visa-free, and Vietnam still has 45).
+The 30-day window covers comfortably. - Long stays (digital nomads, snowbirds): Need to pre-apply for the paid e-Visa (~INR 3,000 single-entry) OR the DTV digital-nomad visa (180 days per entry, multi-entry).
+Adds 5-7 day paperwork lead time. - Backpackers doing SE Asia loops: If Thailand was your hub for 6 weeks before scattering to Cambodia/Vietnam/Laos, you now need either (a) the paid e-Visa, (b) the DTV digital-nomad visa, or (c) a different hub (Malaysia still offers 30 days visa-free with MDAC, Vietnam has a paid 90-day e-Visa at $25 single / $50 multi).

 When does it take effect?

-What to do if you have a trip booked between now and mid-June:
+What to do if you have a trip booked:

 NoMadYa's Thailand visa guide has been updated with the new 30-day rule.
-Thailand 7-day template still works — 7 days is well under the 30-day limit.
+Thailand 7-day template still works, 7 days is well under the 30-day limit.
+For the extension path see Extending Thailand visa from India 2026, and pair with Vietnam vs Thailand if you are rerouting.